 Top Advice on Scheduling College Classes Effectively

 Scheduling classes for the first time in college can be overwhelming.
 There are many different types of classes to choose from, different professors who teach them, and various times during which you can take them.
+And of course, there’s the ongoing COVID-19 pandemic to worry about.
 While some of your required courses may have a limited set of class times throughout the week, you will have the best experience if you keep your own interests in mind.
 Are you more of a night owl or an early bird?
 Do you need a lot of breaks in between your classes to help you concentrate?
 Do you have a job?
 Take into account the times of day when you are the most attentive and use that information to help you schedule your classes.

 If it’s your first semester in college, we recommend scheduling classes at different times of the day to see what works for you.
 You might surprise yourself with what time of day works best for you.